 Mal Warwick began writing this blog in January 2010.
 He is a member of the National Book Critics Circle and the Northern California Book Reviewers and serves on the board of directors of the Bay Area Book Festival.
 He is also a member of the Author’s Guild and has been a member of the Science Fiction and Fantasy Writers of America (SFFWA) since the 1970s.

 Mal’s most recent book is Hell on Earth: What We Can Learn from Dystopian Fiction (July 2017).
+For information about Hell on Earth, go to My Newest Book.
 He is the author, co-author, or editor of 20 other books, including The Business Solution to Poverty: Designing Products and Services for Three Billion New Customers and the best-selling fundraising text, How to Write Successful Fundraising Appeals, Third Edition.

 Mal is a principal in two businesses: a fundraising agency for nonprofits named Mal Warwick Donordigital, which he founded in 1979, and the One World Play Project, manufacturers of a virtually indestructible soccer ball that benefits more than 50 million children in 176 countries.
 The One World Play Project is a B Corporation and a California Benefit Corporation.
 Mal serves on the board of directors.